 Congratulations on opening a New Zealand bank account!
 Now you can start transferring your funds from home into your NZ bank account.
 This may take a few days to go through, so its best to transfer funds as soon as you open your account.
 There are a number of ways to do this, which we detail in How to Transfer Money to Your New Zealand Bank Account, but the cheapest way we have found to do this is through a foreign exchange broker, like XE Money, which is free to use for your first transfer.

 Day 4 of Being an International Student in New Zealand

 Apply for a Kiwi Access Card

 There are only three forms of ID that you can use to prove your age in New Zealand: a New Zealand driver license, passport or the Kiwi Access Card.
-To reduce the risk of losing your passport, apply for the Kiwi Access Card, formerly the Hospitality 18+ Card by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
+To reduce the risk of losing your passport, apply for the Kiwi Access Card, formerly the Hospitality 18+ Card, by filling out an application form at a Post Shop and provide the appropriate evidence and fee.
 Find out how to do all that in How to Get an ID Card in New Zealand.